bnbullock/Pewlett-Hackard-Analysis/README.md

 ![Retirement Managers](images/Summary_Managers2.png)

 - Of the 1,549 employees who qualify as retirement-ready mentors from the list below, the following breakdown outlines the different roles they are able to provide mentorship for new employees of PH.
-- Generally, it appears that there is a good level of coverage amongst the different business units.
+- Generally, it appears that there is a good level of coverage amongst the different employee groups.
 - Each employee group is represented except the manager group as noted previously.

 ### Mentors by Title

 ![Mentorship Titles](images/Mentorship_Titles.png)

-- Further analysis shows us that if all employees accepted mentorship positions they will have the following ratios of new employees to actively advise.
+- Further analysis shows us that if all employees accepted mentorship positions who qualify, they will have the following ratios of new employees to actively advise.
 - We can see that the Sr. Engineer position should be a point of emphasis as there is a ratio of 1 mentor for a possible 174 new employees.
 Viable considerations would be to change the mentorship criteria or seek mentors outside of PH in the broader engineering business community or perhaps employees of PH who have retired recently in similar roles.
-- Likewise we have no managerial mentors available to advise new managers.
+- Likewise, we have no qualified managerial mentors available to advise new managers.
 - The mentorship ratios below will need to be further analyzed with management to determine what a good ratio level should be for each mentor candidate with respect to newly hired employees.

 ### Mentorship to New Employee Ratio